synthetichealth/synthea/README.md

 # Synthea Patient Generator [![Build Status](https://travis-ci.org/synthetichealth/synthea.svg?branch=master)](https://travis-ci.org/synthetichealth/synthea)

 Synthea is a Synthetic Patient Population Simulator.
-The goal is to output synthetic, realistic but not real, patient data and associated health records in a variety of formats.
+The goal is to output synthetic, realistic (but not real), patient data and associated health records in a variety of formats.

 Read our [wiki](https://github.com/synthetichealth/synthea/wiki) for more information.